igiamronit/chatapp-lamda/README.md

 ### Image Sharing
 Users can upload and share images using the imgBB API integration.

+### AI personas
+The application integrates with the Gemini API to provide AI chat functionalities.
+Users can interact with three different personas: Friendly, Roaster, and Tech Support.

 ## Future Enhancements
 - End-to-end encryption